-"Yeah, sure, we've heard it plenty of times," Sora waved it off, spinning around on his stool.
+"Yeah, we've heard it plenty of times," Sora waved it off, pushing off to spin the chair in a circle.

 "Oh shut up."
-It wasn't my finest retort, but I focused on locating my music folder from under my bed, flipping through the various sheets of music.
+It wasn't my finest retort, but I focused on locating my music folder from under my bed and flipping through the various sheets of music.

-Ever since I was little, I knew what I wanted to be when I grew up.
-You know how in elementary school they ask you what you want to be and the typical answers were like, a fireman or a vet?
+Ever since I was little I knew what I wanted to be when I grew up.
+You know how in elementary school they ask you what you want to be and the typical answers were, like, a fireman or a vet?
 I decided from an early age that I was going to be a musician.
 A rock star.
 Famous.
 Which…is funny, I guess, given the whole "Roxas you used to be really shy" thing.

-But now I'm actually getting a lot closer to reaching that dream than I thought.
-Before my dad moved out, he taught me how to play bass and guitar.
-The last present I got from him before he left was the bass I have right now.
+I've been learning to play music since I was a kid.
+My mom started me on piano and before my dad moved out, he taught me how to play guitar (electric and bass.)
+The last present I got from him in person before he left was the bass I have right now.
 I guess I'm pretty good at it; I mean, I could be better, but you get the idea.

 Sora on the other hand was (and still is) a major band nerd.
 He started playing drums when we were in 6th grade for the school band after realizing that the sax just wasn't for him.
-He hasn't quit the school band, but he's not as obsessive as he used to be.
+He hasn't quit the school band (jazz, specifically), but he's not as obsessive as he used to be.
 I guess it's because he's more focused on our band.

 We officially became a band somewhere near the end of our freshman year.
-Sora plays drums, Demyx is the guitarist and back-up singer, and myself, I'm the bassist and lead singer.
+Sora plays drums, Demyx is the guitarist and back-up singer, and I'm the bassist and lead singer.
 Demyx and Sora both agreed that my voice was the best out of the three of us.
-I guess I agree, but I still don't like the sound of my own voice.
+They're right, but I still don't like the sound of my own voice.
 The people we play for do though.
 We haven't had very many gigs over the years, just sporadic ones here and there.
 On the bright side, that's given me plenty of time to write songs for us to try out and the shows we have played have been pretty successful.